 2005: In January I attend the San Diego State Agent Conference.
 Ten minutes with each agent.
 Speed dating.
 Bobby’s a junior and thinks he wants to go to the University of St. Andrews in Scotland.
-During spring break, we head over to visit–all except for Kathleen, 24, who has a job and her own apartment here in Columbus.
+We plan a visit for spring break–all of us except Kathleen, 24, who has a job and her own apartment here in Columbus.
 St. Andrews is old and full of stones and charm.
 And it’s right on the ocean.
-Think Chariots of Fire.
 We all love it.
 We spend time in London and Stonehenge.
 And I can’t get this close to France without a visit.
 So day trip to Paris via the Chunnel.
 In May I commute to a workshop at Emory in Atlanta–Jim Grimsley’s “Novel Writing: Living Through the First Draft.”
 In June Cal and I celebrate 20 years with a trip to Zihuatanejo, Mexico.
-Think the last scene in The Shawshank Redemption.
-In July it’s back to Tin House for a workshop with Charlie D’Ambrosio.
-I learn how to see what my character sees.
+When I tell the travel agent, I’ve never heard of it, she tells me it’s where they filmed the last scene in The Shawshank Redemption.
+In July it’s back to Tin House for a workshop with Charlie D’Ambrosio where I learn how to see what my character sees.
 Hurricane Katrina heads straight for New Orleans, hits it, and for a moment, it looks as if it will be okay.
 A few weeks later, with Hurricane Rita on the way, Kathleen drives 13 hours to move to Fort Worth.
 Because of the people displaced by Katrina and evacuating ahead of Rita, there are no rooms within an hour of the interstate all the way to Texas.
 I spread maps on the kitchen counter as I chart her progress.
 A new issue of One Story arrives every 3 weeks.
 I love this journal and renew my subscription.
 At first I save them all but quickly save only my favorites.
 I reread Anne Tyler’s Ladder of Years–one of my top 16 of all-time.
 74 books this year with the highlights being Dani Shapiro’s Family History and D. H. Lawrence’s Women in Love.

 She sees that she has before her an important task: to understand that all the things that happened in her life happened to her.
 That she is the same person who was born, was a child, a girl, a young woman, and now she is old.
 That there is some line running through her body like a wick.